crmne/paolino.me/_posts/2026-05-13-production-experience-cannot-be-hallucinated.md

 Not battle scars.
 Guesses presented as authority.

-I called the second version what it was: phony.
-The author then hid all comments while keeping the article up.
+[I called the second version what it was: phony](/assets/receipts/2026-05-13-production-experience-maintainer-second-correction.png).
+[The author then hid responses](/assets/receipts/2026-05-13-production-experience-responses-hidden.png) while keeping the article up.

-I reported the article to Medium as AI-generated, and I contacted the publication.
-The editor removed it from the publication, but only the author can take down the original Medium article.
+I reported the article to Medium and contacted the publication with the fabricated APIs, the author's admission, and the hidden corrections.
+To their credit, the editor replied quickly, apologized, and removed it from the publication.
+But only the author can take down the original Medium article, so the piece remained available without the maintainer corrections visible next to it.

 ## Do the work